European-XFEL/Karabo/doc/run/use_device.rst

 .. note::
    By default, karabo will work with the device repositories at ssh://git@git.xfel.eu:10022/karaboDevices/<devicePackageName>.git.
    Therefore the user's public ssh key has to be submitted to git.xfel.eu before, otherwise command will fail.
-   Adding a new ssh key to user settings is described here: https://git.xfel.eu/gitlab/profile/keys
+   The URL for adding a new ssh key to user settings is: https://git.xfel.eu/gitlab/profile/keys Instructions on how to generate the key are also linked there.

    Alternatively, one can talk via https to the repositories at https://git.xfel.eu/gitlab/karaboDevices/<devicePackageName>.git